About me

 I lived and worked in New York City as a social worker for seven years.
 I worked in the West Village, in East New York Brooklyn, in the Upper Eastside, and in Harlem providing mental health services to children, teens, adults, couples, and families.

-I met my amazing wife in NYC and we started our family there (we now have four daughters).
+I met my amazing wife in NYC and we started our family there (we now have four daughters and two sons).
 She was an attorney working in mid-town Manhattan.

 PhD